maurer/capnproto-rust/_posts/2015-05-25-asynchronous-io-with-promises.md

 The core abstraction in GJ is the `Promise<T>`, representing a computation that may eventually resolve to a value of type `T`.
-Instead of blocking, any non-immediate operation in GJ returns a promise that gets fulfilled upon the completion.
+Instead of blocking, any non-immediate operation in GJ returns a promise that gets fulfilled upon the operation's completion.
 To use a promise, you register a callback with the `then()` method.
 For example: